 Students are responsible for both arranging and the cost of travel to and from the Programme and should ensure that their Oyster card is topped up.
-Practice the route and ensure you know where you need to register.
+Practice the route in advance, work out how much time you need to make the journey and ensure you know where you need to register each day.

 While you are at the Programme you will be covered by the public liability policy.